EyeTrackVR/EyeTrackVR/docs/_pages/Parts_List.md

 - [698 ohm from LCSC here](https://lcsc.com/product-detail/Chip-Resistor-Surface-Mount_FOJAN-FRC1206F6980TS_C2933749.html)

-I have a kit with resistors, IR LEDs, and PCBs on [Tindie here.](https://www.tindie.com/products/eyetrackvr/eyetrackvr-ir-emitter-kit-pack-of-5/)
+I have a kit with the resistors, IR LEDs, and PCBs on [Tindie here.](https://www.tindie.com/products/eyetrackvr/eyetrackvr-ir-emitter-kit-pack-of-5/)
-This ensures you get the correct parts.
+This ensures you get the correct IR emitter parts.

 - 1x Wire to power IR emitters
 [32 gauge wire from AliExpress here](https://a.aliexpress.com/_mK72cy6)